ZephyrSails/NASA_wallpaper_collector/README.md

     NASA_wallpaper_collector/spiders/NASAWallPaper/full

-You may want to delete those small images manually:
+You may want to delete those small images manually: (but exploring all the picture is also fun!)

     ~ find full/ -name "*.jpg" -size -256k -delete